Three-body contact for fermions. I. General relations: Generalization to statistical mixtures and non-stationary states

-Regarding the wavevector $\ktyp$ that appears in the validity conditions, it should be taken as the largest typical wavevector of variation all significantly populated eigenstates; for example for the balanced gas at thermal equilibrium, $\ktyp = {\rm max}(k_F, k_T)$ with $k_T$ the thermal wavevector, defined by $\hbar^2 k_T^2 / (2 m) = k_B T$.
+As for the wavevector $\ktyp$ that appears in the validity conditions, it should be defined by the same procedure as before and then taking the maximum over all significantly populated eigenstates; for example for the balanced {\bl unitary} gas at thermal equilibrium, $\ktyp = {\rm max}(k_F, k_T)$ with $k_T$ the thermal wavevector, defined by $\hbar^2 k_T^2 / (2 m) = k_B T$.